-The hotel team agreed and I do believe the first day care and crèche in the Indian hotel industry came into being, due to this revolutionary decision.
+The hotel team agreed and I do believe the first-day care and crèche in the Indian hotel industry came into being, due to this revolutionary decision.
 I am eternally grateful for this opportunity that allowed me to continue working and growing due to the support during a truly crucial time in my life.

 Challenges as opportunities

-At work I have always embraced challenges to transform them into learning opportunities.
+At work, I have always embraced challenges to transform them into learning opportunities.
 The key is to have an attitude to gain from these experiences.
 I remember the time the Mumbai flash floods took place and the city came to a standstill.
 We at the hotel opened the doors to everyone on the streets and had the who’s who of the city stay and mingle with everyone, each one supporting the other.

-For three days, we fed people, kept them warm and served them with smiles while not one of the hotel associates went home.
-With no cell phone coverage, limited food and drinking water everyone gave more than they took.
+For three days, we fed people, kept them warm, and served them with smiles while not one of the hotel associates went home.
+With no cell phone coverage, limited food, and drinking water everyone gave more than they took.

-My daughter, all of 2, was in a play-school and since I couldn’t reach her or connect with the play school; I decided to trust the goodness of the ladies who took care of her.
+My daughter, all of 2, was in a play school and since I couldn’t reach her or connect with the play school; I decided to trust the goodness of the ladies who took care of her.
 When I got an opportunity to leave the hotel and managed to get to her after three days I found a locked door.
 I also found a note with the address of the ‘Didi‘ who took care of the children.
 She had waited for almost 6 hours for me and then she had decided to take my daughter home with her.
-When I finally met my daughter after three days she was mosquito bitten but well taken care of and happy.
+When I finally met my daughter after three days she was mosquito-bitten but well taken care of and happy.

-It is such instances of kindness that taught me that to give back – one doesn’t need money – all one needs is the desire, the gumption, trust and hope!
+It is such instances of kindness that taught me that to give back – one doesn’t need money – all one needs is the desire, the gumption, trust, and hope!

 Fun at Work

 I enjoy my job and try and do justice to it every single day.
 However, I also have fun at work whether it is pulling a colleague’s leg or sharing a laugh.
 Working with people teaches you how to be humble and never judge anyone based on the last mistake.
-I strongly believe that as a leader, you should keep the team engaged to instil a feeling of togetherness – be it some fun activities at work, cleanliness and plantation drives, healthy competitions to highlights the true stars of the hotel, painting the walls of the staff dining area, movie evenings at the hotel for associates, exclusive Diwali and Annual Day celebrations – it keeps the energy alive!
+I strongly believe that as a leader, you should keep the team engaged to instill a feeling of togetherness – be it some fun activities at work, cleanliness and plantation drives, healthy competitions to highlights the true stars of the hotel, painting the walls of the staff dining area, movie evenings at the hotel for associates, exclusive Diwali and Annual Day celebrations – it keeps the energy alive!